aichemydev/Wring_docs/docs/Pocket AI/miniext.md

 sidebar_position: 2
 ---

-# Pocket AI Pro - Get Started
+# Glean Pro - Get Started

-Getting started with Pocket AI is easy!
+Getting started with Glean is easy!

 You can install the extension with just a click and start using it as soon as you finish downloading.